argorfc/fe-job-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+Before you run the

 ## Available Scripts

+Before run this Project:

+Please copy the .env.example to .env

-In the project directory, you can run:
+Then you can run:

 ### `yarn start`